The Ultimate Guide to the Best Neighborhoods in Lisbon

 Saldanha

-The shops in the area of Saldanha are great and you won’t struggle to find all the big brands and labels you could wish for in the area.
+The shops around Saldanha are great, and you won’t struggle to find all the big brands and labels you could wish for in the area.

 Rato

-You can take a tram to Alfama and Graça from Rato and you can walk to Santos in no time.
+You can take a tram to Alfama and Graça from Rato, and you can walk to Santos in no time.
 It’s also possible to walk up to Marques de Pombal in a short amount of time, which is the heart of Lisbon and its business district.
-To live in Rato, the pros are great restaurants and cafés, a good selection of shops, and of course, good links to the rest of the city.
+Living in Rato, the pros are great restaurants and cafés, a good selection of shops, and of course, good links to the rest of the city.

 What are the nicest neighborhoods in Lisbon?